Disposable cups, cutlery and plates may be labelled as biodegradable, but do these items truly break down during the composting process?

 The flip side of the coin, of course, is that the intent behind any recyclable cups concept is a good one.

-The concern, however, is that the marketing hype around the concept of “biodegradable” or “compostable” cups, might encourage ethical consumers to use these products feeling that they are contributing to a ‘greener’ way of living, whereas the truth of such claims is very much dependent upon the material used.
+The concern is that the marketing hype around the concept of “biodegradable” or “compostable” cups, might encourage ethical consumers to use these products feeling that they are contributing to a ‘greener’ way of living, whereas the truth of such claims is very much dependent upon the material used.

-For more information on the Massey study, see this recent news article at Stuff.
+For more information on the Massey study, see this recent news article from Stuff.